-The increase in the amplitude can be explained through the following argument.
-Consider a simple oscillating signal such as $a=sin(\omega t)$ where $\omega$ is an angular frequency and $a$ is an acceleration.
+From the explanation of the previous clinical facts, we conclude that the progression of the disease must be directly linked to increased response times.
+Further, all our numerical and experimental examples show a decrease in the frequency of oscillation (tremor) with an increased delay.
+Figures \ref{sim4} and \ref{ex4} show this finding for the Pendulum numerical example and the Servo motor experimental example, respectively.
+It is clear that there exist an inverse relationship between the loop delay and frequency of tremor and that further results in an increase in the amplitude as explained below.
+Consider a simple oscillating signal such as $a=sin(\omega t)$, where $\omega$ is an angular frequency and $a$ is an acceleration.
 Noting that its integral is $v=-cos(\omega t)/\omega $, it is obvious that for periodic oscillations the amplitude of the velocity signal is inversely proportional to the frequency of the acceleration signal.
-Here, since the amplitude of the acceleration signal is limited by the saturation levels, it is not surprising that for the same saturation level, the amplitude of velocity signal is higher for lower frequency oscillations and vice versa.
+Here, since the amplitude of the acceleration signal is constrained by the saturation levels in control actions, it is not surprising that for the same saturation level, the amplitude of velocity signal is higher for lower frequency oscillations and vice versa.
 It should also be noted here that this explanation holds regardless of whether the plant has low-pass filter characteristics or not.

-We do not show all the results with the inverted pendulum setup due to space limitation, but trends similar to the one observed with the servo position control setup are seen (for an example Figure \ref{rotary}).
-We also note that the results of the simulation and experimental examples are qualitatively similar.
-In the next section, we explore if this leads to specific features that can be used of diagnosis of parkinson's disease and estimate its severity.
+In the next section, we explore if these trends lead to specific features that can be used for diagnosis of Parkinson's disease and estimate its severity.